-Because stevia is hundreds of times sweeter than sugar, most people found the fluffy white powder difficult to work with, so Body Ecology introduced the first liquid concentrate.
-This more convenient form of stevia is great for sweetening beverages, probiotic liquids and grain breakfast dishes ...but neither the powder nor the liquid is really that acceptable for baking.
+Because Stevia is hundreds of times sweeter than sugar, most people found the fluffy white powder difficult to work with, so Body Ecology introduced the first higher quality Reb-A liquid concentrate.
+This more convenient form of stevia is great for sweetening beverages, probiotic liquids and breakfast dishes ...but the powder or the liquid aren't really that acceptable for baking.

 - Zero calories